likhithseera/MobComp-SafeDrive_App/README.md

 # Task 1

-## Android Development using Kotlin for Enhancing Autonomous Vehicle Safety through Real-time User Health Monitoring and Various factors integration.
+## Android Development using Kotlin.

 This project includes addition of BMI analysis and sleep analysis, Video activity for Task 2 and creating real-time connection between android and matlab using Google Firebase with NoSQL database.

-## Introduction

-Instructions to run the work done by Shubham Indulkar & Deekshith Reddy Yeruva as part of Task 1.

 ## Prerequisites

 - Android Studio Emulator/ Android device
 - MATLAB